google/eng-practices/README.md

 *   **CL**: Stands for "changelist," which means one self-contained change that has been submitted to version control or which is undergoing code review.
-    Other organizations often call this a "change" or a "patch."
+    Other organizations often call this a "change", "patch", or a "pull request (PR)".
 *   **LGTM**: Means "Looks Good to Me."
 It is what a code reviewer says when approving a CL.